Technical Studies Reference

 - Add the Relative Volume study to the list of studies.

-- Select the Relative Volume study in the Studies to Graph area of the Chart Studies window.
+- Select the Relative Volume study in the Studies to Graph list of the Chart Studies window.

 - Change the Chart Region to the region that contains the Volume study.

 - Set the Minimum Required Data for Day as Percentage to 0.
-This ensures that regardless of the value of the previous volume it will be displayed.
+This ensures that no matter how much bar data is available in a prior day, there will not be any skipping of the volume data for that prior day.

 - Select the Subgraphs tab.

-- Change the Draw Style for the Average Volume subgraph to Diamond.
-Note that other options for the display can be used.
+- Change the Draw Style for the Average Volume Subgraph to Diamond.
+Note that other options for the Draw Style can be used.
 Select an appropriate Draw Style as desired.
 For more information, refer to the Draw Style documentation.

-- Change the Width/Size to at least a value of 3.
-Select a value that will make the selected Draw Style stand out as desired.
+- Change the Width/Size to a sufficiently high value.
+Select a value that will make the selected Draw Style stand out as required.

-- Select OK to close the Relative Volume Settings Page.
+- Select OK to close the Relative Volume Study Settings.

-- Select OK to close the Studies page and have the chart updated with the new studies.
+- Select OK to close the Chart Studies window and have the chart updated with the new studies.